-To lay the ground for improved governance structures at provincial and local level in a medium / long term perspective.
+To lay the ground for improved governance structures at provincial and local level in opposition-held areas in a medium / long term perspective.

-4.1.2.5 Locally based multi-sector interventions in perspective of transition
+4.1.2.5 Resilience-oriented interventions and swift support to the continuation of service delivery

 To stabilise and improve the resilience of Syrian communities and cities' populations allowing for local economic recovery and strengthening local cohesion.